Decorating a Small Space

 You HAVE to check out the rest of this room!

 If you’ve always wanted a red couch or a saucy eggplant coloured loveseat then here’s your big chance!
-These pieces will add to the cosy and comfy factor while adding personality and pop!
+These pieces will add to the cozy and comfy factor while adding personality and pop!

 Read more: The 24 Best Affordable Accent Chairs